youcan-shop/coding-challenges/DevOps Engineer/README.md

 Using ssl-lua openresty module implement a retention policy of cleaning old expired certificates.

-## Coding challenge IV: Save our app from DDos attacks
+## Coding challenge III: Save our app from DDos attacks
 ### Problematic
 Haproxy provides a high, fast and efficient availability load balacing and proxying.